cad3n123/rareroom/README.md

 The [official website](https://www.rareroomeast.com/) for musician and producer Logan Gladden's studio, RAREROOM.

-Website created by Caden Crowson.
+Website designed by Logan Gladden and programmed by Caden Crowson.